Quasi-periodicity in relative quasi-periodic tori: Reconstruction theorems

 What Theorem \ref{th1} actually deals with is not the preimage under the canonical projection of a single quasi-periodic orbit, but of the entire invariant torus.
 This is why we prefer the expression `relative quasi-periodic torus' to `relative quasi-periodic orbit'.

-Theorem \ref{th1} may be regarded as an extension to the quasi-periodic case of the results for relative periodic orbits \cite{field2,krupa,hermans,field3,CDS}: when dealing with a reduced periodic orbit, $k=1$ and the hypotheses of the theorem yield no conditions.\footnote{While its proof maintains its validity for $k=1$ as well.}
+Theorem \ref{th1} may be regarded as an extension to the quasi-periodic case of the results for relative periodic orbits \cite{field2,krupa,hermans,field3,CDS}.
+In the case of relative periodic orbits $k=1$, and the hypotheses of the theorem yield no conditions and are hence always satisfied.

-In the proof we give expressions for the `external' frequencies $\nu$, that may in principle be used to compute them in examples.
-Specifically, there is a $d\times k$ matrix $H$ such that

-The linearity of this relation might be seen as related to the linearity of the so called reconstruction equation (as defined e.g. in \cite{marsden-ratiu}).

 We remark that under the hypotheses of Theorem \ref{th1}, there are not only $k-1$, but $k$ pairwise commuting, $G$-invariant dynamical symmetries of $X$ that are lifts of the generators $\partial_{\p_1},\ldots,\partial_{\p_k}$.
 In fact, let $S_1,\ldots,S_{k-1}$ be lifts of, say, $\partial_{\p_1},\ldots,\partial_{\p_{k-1}}$, that have these properties and define